BANKS DODGY DEALS CAMPAIGNS

 Website https://www.geogroup.com/

-GEO Group is an American company that owns and operates private prisons and detention centers.
-Originally established as the Wackenhut Corrections Corporation in 1983, GEO Group facilities include prisons, immigration detention centers, minimum-security detention centers, and mental-health and residential-treatment facilities totalling 134 facilities.
-GEO Group manages facilities in North America, Australia, South Africa, and the United Kingdom.
+GEO Group owns and operates private prisons and detention centres.
+Originally established as the Wackenhut Corrections Corporation in 1983, GEO Group facilities include prisons, immigration detention centres, minimum-security detention centres, and mental health and residential treatment facilities totalling 100 facilities.
+GEO Group is headquartered in the United States and manages facilities in North America, Australia, South Africa, and the United Kingdom.

 Impacts